Perseus1729/Pipeliners/README.md

 Copy the files from the current repository into <b>champsim-lab/Champsim/prefetcher</b>

+Run `./generate.sh` along with all the files in champsim folder.It builds and generates the results in `results` folder<br/>

 `bingo_dpc3.l1d_pref` is the default L1D prefetcher file with all default values.<br/>